-Cleaning a couch can vary greatly based on the fabric of your couch.
-Here are tips to help you clean the three most popular couch fabrics.
+Overall, couch cleaning can vary greatly based on the material of your couch.
+Here are our expert tips to help you clean the three most popular couch fabrics.

 How to Clean a Fabric Couch